Targeting cycling enthusiasts at the Tour of Britain

 Tourism Ireland’s busy programme of promotional activity to highlight Northern Ireland, and the staging of next year’s Grande Partenza, at this week’s Tour of Britain includes:

-Almost one million viewers visit this website – which features live coverage and highlights of the race each day – during the week of The Tour of Britain.
+- Video footage on the media player of the official Tour of Britain website: Almost one million viewers visit this website – which features live coverage and highlights of the race each day – during the week of The Tour of Britain.
 Tourism Ireland’s ten-second ad – with footage of cycling around the island of Ireland – is running on the site this week.
-Visitors to the tour site can also click through to a specially-created page on Tourism Ireland’s website, ireland.com, which features a fantastic competition to win a trip to Belfast and a chance to find out more about the Giro’s ‘Big Start’ in Northern Ireland.
+Visitors to the tour site can also click through to a specially-created page on Tourism Ireland’s website, Ireland.com, which features a fantastic competition to win a trip to Belfast and a chance to find out more about the Giro’s ‘Big Start’ in Northern Ireland.
 Ads will also appear on the “leaderboard” section of the tour website this weekend.